Great Hike? Or Greatest Hike?

 October 12, 2008

 Quite a title, huh?
 Whatever could have driven me to such a superlative?
 A-ha!
 You must read onward… The McLean Game Refuge is not too far from home, so I was able to speed up here on another beautiful Fall day to see what the western half of the refuge had to offer.
-There aren’t any views here at all, but there is some history and other cool stuff to see in the very pleasant woods.
+Spoiler: Some cool stuff.

 Westledge Trail, 2.88 miles (RT), Pink-Blazed

-The first thing one notices here is that the blazes on the trees are horizontal for some inexplicable reason.
+The first thing one notices at McLean is that the blazes on the trees are horizontal for some inexplicable reason.
 I don’t like it… not one bit.
 I’ve hiked many miles of many trails in many states (and a few countries) and they are always vertically blazed.
-But I got over it fairly quickly.
+Grrr.

 I parked along Firetown Road where the Walk Book told me too.
 There’s space for three cars there (at the end of the Firetown Trail), but there is parking available closer to the Westledge/Eddy Trailheads, and then again further north along Firetown Road as well.
 But it hardly matters.

-After walking up some wealthy person’s driveway (framed in fiery fall colors to the right) for 100 yards, the trail diverges into a yellow wood.
-Lots and lots of American beeches here.
+After walking up some wealthy person’s (See comment below) driveway framed in fiery fall foliage for 100 yards, the trail diverges into a yellow wood.
+Lots and lots of beeches here.
+Maybe this is where the town’s historical society got their Civil War beech tree.
 At this point, I was actually hiking the first steps of two trails (the Eddy Loop is the other) and passed a really pretty waterfall almost immediately.
 There’s also a large stone bench built in honor of Deborah Eddy – but I’ll talk about that later.

-The trail ascends an unnamed 936 foot hill; part of the “West Mountains,” which is actually fairly high for this part of the state.
+The trail ascends an unnamed 936 foot hill; part of the “West Mountains,” which is fairly high for this part of the state.
 The land here is diced and sliced in a crazy quilt pattern and the public land is either McLean Refuge land or Simsbury Land Trust land.
-Unfortunately, the SLT trails never seem to link to the McLean trails, despite coming achingly close at several points in the woods.
-I’m sure there are connectors known to locals, but judging from all the “TRAIL CLOSED” and “NOT A TRAIL” signs, methinks the private owners are a bit touchy.
+Unfortunately, the SLT trails don’t officially link to the McLean trails, despite the fact they certainly do.
+All the “TRAIL CLOSED” and “NOT A TRAIL” signs were my first introduction to McLean’s weird rules about disallowing other entities’ trails to bring hikers onto their land.

 Yes, it’s annoying.
-Especially when I tell you that the Westledge Trail has no views whatsoever, but the very, very close Cathles tract of SLT land has some beautiful views to the east.
-If you go here, and look at the rectangular “2” tract, you’ll see it abuts the McLean land.
+Especially when I tell you that McLean’s Westledge Trail has no views whatsoever, but the very, very close Cathles tract of SLT land has some beautiful views to the east.
 C’mon people, let’s knock out some trail so a loop hike is possible.
 Seems pretty easy to me.
 I’m going to write a letter.

 For the record, CTMQ disagrees with the McLean folks and thinks this is a very dumb stance.
 As you’ll see/read below, the SLT lands that would connect to the Westledge Trail are rugged, extensive, varied, and beautiful.
 Perhaps the McLean folks are a bit jealous?

 As it is, the Westledge Trail is fairly boring.
-It does skirt near one of the better unnamed waterfalls I’ve yet come across and does mosey along an old stagecoach road along a healthy mountain brook.
-The trail does cross the brook at one point, sans bridge, which I’m sure is rather tricky after rain and probably near impossible in March and April.
+It does skirt pass by Northgate Falls which are fantastic.
+After the falls, the trail mosies along an old stagecoach road near a healthy mountain brook.
+The trail does cross the brook at one point, sans bridge, which I’m sure is rather tricky after rain and probably quite dicey in March and April.
 At least the trail sign does warn of this issue.

 I also passed some old stone foundations along the way, as this was once a thriving farm community.
 At one point, the trail climbs steeply up the “Garret Stairs” just before turning sharply south (left).
 More stone walls and cellar holes pop up along the path – the remains of a 17th Century village called Pilfershire.
 Gee, did they fail because they were a bunch of thieves I wonder?